Last Updated: February 9, 2026

 Method 2: Workspace ONE UEM Drop-Ship Provisioning ONLINE

-Workspace ONE UEM Drop-Ship Provisioning (DSP) comes in two versions: Online and Offline.
+Workspace ONE UEM Drop-Ship Provisioning (DSP) comes in two versions: Online and Offline though as of the year 2026 Omnissa is doing everything that can to hide/discontinue that Offline still exists.

 - Only available for brand new computers